-State Farm estimates there were more than 2 million animal collision insurance claims in the U.S. between July 1, 2020, and June 30, 2021, almost 200,000 more claims than in the previous 12-month period.
+State Farm estimates there were 1.8 million animal collision insurance claims in the U.S. between July 1, 2023 and June 30, 2024.

 Which states are the worst for animal/vehicle collisions?